zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

-         CanConsumerCreateQueue = false, // the consumers will not be able to provision a missing queue CanConsumerCreateTopic = false, // the consumers will not be able to provision a missing topic CanConsumerCreateSubscription = true, // but the consumers will add the missing subscription if needed }
+         CanConsumerCreateQueue = false, // the consumers will not be able to provision a missing queue CanConsumerCreateTopic = false, // the consumers will not be able to provision a missing topic CanConsumerCreateSubscription = true, // but the consumers will add the missing subscription if needed CanConsumerCreateSubscriptionFilter = true, // but the consumers will add the missing filter on subscription if needed
+      }
 });
 ```